 - A. There are two options under this work schedule.
 These are: - 1.
 4/10 Plan: A CWS in which an employee fulfills the basic work requirement of eighty (80) hours in a bi-weekly pay period in four 10-hour days (plus one-half hour lunch) each week with one scheduled day off per week.
 The employee must have a fixed tour of duty within the time bands established by this Article. - 2.
 5-4/9 Plan: A CWS in which an employee fulfills the basic work requirement of eighty (80) hours in a bi-weekly pay period over a span of nine (9) work days: five (5) days one week, four (4) days the other week, with a designated starting time within the established flexible time bands.
 Under this plan, employees work eight 9-hour days (plus one-half hour lunch) and one 8-hour day (plus one-half hour lunch) in a bi-weekly pay period, with one scheduled day off per bi-weekly pay period.
-The employee must have a fixed tour of duty within the time bands established by this Article. - B. Each employee will arrange his or her work schedule with the supervisor in advance, identifying the day of the week which will be the employee's non-work day in the case of the 4/10 plan and the day of the bi-week which will be the non-work day in the case of the 5-4/9 plan.
-Subject to supervisory approval, the employee may select any day as a non-work day, except for Tuesday and Thursday, which, during all work weeks, will be considered "core" work days.
+The employee must have a fixed tour of duty within the time bands established by this Article. - B. Each employee will arrange his or her work schedule and obtain approval from the supervisor in advance, identifying the day of the week which will be the employee's non-work day in the case of the 4/10 plan and the day of the bi-week which will be the non-work day in the case of the 5-4/9 plan.
+Subject to supervisory approval, the employee may select any day as a non- work day, except for Tuesday and Thursday, which, during all work weeks, will be considered "core" work days.
 However, when a holiday falls on an employee's scheduled non-work day, Tuesday or Thursday may be used as the "in lieu of" holidays as set out below.

 - C. Compressed work schedules (CWS) are fixed work schedules that permit an employee to complete the basic work requirement in fewer than ten (10) days in a pay period.
 The work hours need not be the same on each workday, but the work hours must be determined in advance and must be the same each bi-week.
-Work must be completed during the hours of 5:30 a.m. and 8:00 p.m., Monday through Friday. - D. Employees on a CWS are entitled to basic pay for the number of hours of the CWS that fall on a holiday.

-E. Holiday Leave
+Work must be completed during the hours of 5:30 a.m. and 8:00 p.m., Monday through Friday. - D. Employees on a CWS are entitled to basic pay for the number of hours of the CWS that fall on a holiday. - E. Holiday Leave Holiday leave and holiday premium pay will be calculated in compliance with the terms of the Holiday Leave and Working on a Holiday guidance issued November 2019. - F. Employees choosing a compressed work schedule may not earn or use credit hours, or mid-day flex. - G. With supervisory approval, an employee may switch his/her day(s) off to another day within the same pay period, including Tuesdays and Thursdays.